sbt/website/src/sphinx/Detailed-Topics/Understanding-incremental-recompilation.md

 In Java adding a member does not require recompiling existing valid source code.
-The same should seemingly hold also in Scala, but this is not the case: implicit conversions might enrich class Foo with method bar without modifying class Foo itself (see discussion in issue gh-288 - XXX integrate more).
-However, if another method bar is introduced in class Foo, this method should be used in preference to the one added through implicit conversions.
-Therefore any class depending on Foo should be recompiled.
+The same should seemingly hold also in Scala, but this is not the case: implicit conversions might enrich class `Foo` with method `bar` without modifying class `Foo` itself (see discussion in issue gh-288 - XXX integrate more).
+However, if another method `bar` is introduced in class `Foo`, this method should be used in preference to the one added through implicit conversions.
+Therefore any class depending on `Foo` should be recompiled.
 One can imagine more fine-grained tracking of dependencies, but this is currently not implemented.

 Further references
 ------------------